luckylinux/migrate-sql-database/README.md

 ./reset.sh; ./migrate.sh
 ```

+# Issues due to DNS Name Resolution Failure
+See https://github.com/containers/podman/issues/22407 for my Experience.
+I lost several Days due to this Problem.
+It's quite Intermittent and difficult to replicate.

+On another Note, be aware that the Default `podman` Network does NOT have DNS Resolution Enabled  !!!

+Possible Docker has the same / similar Issues.

-# Easy Debugging of Networking Issues with the Container
+# Debugging of Networking Issues with the Container
 In case you experience some Network Communication Failures from one Container to the Other, this Docker Image can prove very useful:

 Run with: